Skip to main content

 Magister Science Camp – 9th-12th grades

-Based on the grade level campers will be entering in FALL 2025.
+Register according to the grade campers will be entering in FALL 2026.

-This camp provides hands-on, real-world experience with coastal research and stewardship.
-Campers will spend 4 unique days immersed in fieldwork and activities carried out by the National Estuarine Research Reserve system.
+This camp provides students with hands-on, real-world experience in coastal research and stewardship.
+Campers will spend 4 unique days immersed in fieldwork and activities carried out by the National Estuarine Research Reserve system and other coastal partners in Oregon.
 We use on-going research, monitoring and stewardship projects to introduce campers to the diverse careers available in marine science, natural resources and the environment.
+The camp aims to expand opportunities in science and natural resources for high school students.

 $110 per camper